Automated management reporting

 Reporting architecture and cadence

-We design data flows, aggregation logic, refresh rules, delivery cadence and the reporting formats themselves.
+We design data flows, aggregation logic, refresh rules and the reporting formats.

 Automation, delivery and quality control

-We build the workflows, distribution logic and checks so reports reach the right roles on the right cadence and by one set of rules.
+We build the workflows, distribution logic and checks so reports reach the right roles by one set of rules.

 How automated reporting is launched